Luddesdown: History

 Luddesdown is first recorded in 975 as Hludes duna (Hlud's hill); in 1186 it was Ludesdon and in 1610 Luddesdowne.
 It is pronounced Ludsdun.
-In 939 there was a mound nearby called Hludes beorh - suggesting that Hlud was a prominent citizen.
+In 939 there was a mound nearby called Hludes beorh, suggesting that Hlud was a prominent citizen.

-The church, originally belonging to the local manor, dedicated to St Peter and St Paul has only II* listing status; it is part of the ecclesiastical parish of Cobham to the north.
+The church, originally belonging to the local manor and dedicated to St Peter and St Paul, has Grade II* listed status; it is part of the ecclesiastical parish of Cobham to the north.
 The former church school now operates as a village hall.

-The small Norman Chapel of Dode, now just inside Snodland parish, was also associated with Luddesdown.
+The small Norman chapel of Dode, now just inside Snodland parish, was also associated with Luddesdown.
 Dode village was ravaged by the Black Death in 1349; it never recovered and was erased from the map.
-The Chapel was restored in the 1990s and is an approved premise to conduct civil ceremonies including civil weddings.
+The chapel was restored in the 1990s and is an approved premise to conduct civil ceremonies including civil weddings.
 It is on the west side of the minor road south of Great Buckland.

-Luddesdown Court is early mediæval and was the residence of William the Conqueror’s half-brother until 1082.
+Luddesdown Court is early mediæval and was the residence of William the Conqueror's half-brother until 1082.
 Some sources indicate that it may be "the oldest continually occupied house in the country".
-Other sources state that the oldest is actually Saltford Manor House in Saltford, Somerset, near Bath.
+Other sources state that the oldest is Saltford Manor House in Saltford, Somerset, near Bath.
 The Court property is Grade I listed for its (inter alia) oak beam supported hall with 10 windows, five to each side, with flint and stone dressing of the whole building.
-It has wall paintings to the lower chamber and 16th and 19th century extensions.
+It has wall paintings to the lower chamber and 16th and 19th-century extensions.
 There is a 14th-century fireplace.

 Luddesdown was a parish in Strood Rural District, though local tax levels were set and services were also provided by Kent County Council prior to 1974.

 In the 1983 the Ministry of Defence bought 630 acres of farmland in the Luddesdown valley and sought permission to use it for infantry training.
 Local residents campaigned against the proposal and the local MP, Tim Brinton, successfully lobbied for a public inquiry.
 This decided against the proposal, and it was formally rejected by the Secretary of State for the Environment.

-Sport and Leisure
+Sport

-The parish also contains a cricket club, founded in 1947, Luddesdowne CC.
+The parish has a cricket club, founded in 1947, Luddesdowne CC.